By Syd Fairs*

 DURING the mid 1960s when middies of beer were nine cents and schooners a few cents more, customers generally left their copper change on the bars of local pubs where licensees usually donated this money to charity.

-Bulli Family Hotel [Heritage Hotel] licensee Jim McGee, long before the introduction of dollars and cents, started building a column of copper pennies on the hotel bar.
+Bulli Family Hotel [Now known as the Heritage Hotel, south of Sydney] licensee Jim McGee, long before the introduction of dollars and cents, started building a column of copper pennies on the hotel bar.

 The column had reached a great height and pennies had ceased to be legal tender when Jim realised he would have to decide soon how to distribute this wealth.